 - Discovery and evaluation of applications for migration

 - Evaluation and design of a migration strategy

 - Prioritization (micro)apps and building of a migration plan

-Refer the below picture which shows the stages of cloud migration:
+Refer to the below picture which shows the stages of cloud migration:

-However there is challenge in executing migration journey.
+However, there is a challenge in executing the migration journey.
 Many enterprises and SI partners champion the first three phases of rehosting migration strategies.
-A rehosting strategy needs to have the right technology in place to enable quick and hassle-free migration, however, by delivering applications “frequently” in a sustainable way, and validating them at every step of workload migration.
-Without this it can take several months (shown in the image above) to successfully lift and shift your code to the cloud.
+A rehosting strategy needs to have the right technology in place to enable quick and hassle-free migration, however, by delivering applications “frequently” in a sustainable way and validating them at every step of workload migration.
+Without this, it can take several months (shown in the image above) to successfully lift and shift your code to the cloud.

 Teams design and plan the right architecture (multicloud or hybrid cloud), but struggle with how to migrate quickly and deploy faster and continuously